mchaptel/ExtensionStore/README.md

 ### **Important information for script makers:**

 For the moment, version numbers are purely indicative and do not allow script makers to point users to a specific version of the code (commit).
 It only allows to notify users about there being a new version available.
 Be careful when making commits that break your extensions.
 This will be rectified in the future.

 ---

+## License

+This extension is relseased under the Mozilla Public License 2.0.

+---